karino2/MFG/docs/en/Reference/Type.md

 Decimal literals such as `123.0` are f32.

+There are also hexadecimal literals, starting with 0x. `0xff` etc. This is also an i32.

 There is also a literal for u32, which has a trailing u like `123u`, but it is not recommended to use it very often.
 Try to calculate integers with i32 as much as possible.